Amourspirit/python_ooo_dev_tools/docs/help/chart2/format/direct/title/font.rst

 Overview
 --------

-The :py:class:`ooodev.format.chart2.direct.title.alignment.Direction` and :py:class:`ooodev.format.chart2.direct.title.alignment.Orientation`
-classes are used to set the alignment of the chart title.
+The :py:class:`ooodev.format.chart2.direct.title.font.Font` class contains some properties from both :ref:`help_chart2_format_direct_title_font_only`and
+:ref:`help_chart2_format_direct_title_font_effects`.
+This class is more general purpose.

 Calls to the :py:meth:`Chart2.style_title() <ooodev.office.chart2.Chart2.style_title>` and
-:py:meth:`Chart2.style_subtitle() <ooodev.office.chart2.Chart2.style_subtitle>` methods are used to set the Title and Subtitle formatting of a Chart.
+:py:meth:`Chart2.style_subtitle() <ooodev.office.chart2.Chart2.style_subtitle>` methods are used to set the Title and Subtitle font of a Chart.

+Because :py:class:`~ooodev.format.chart2.direct.title.font.Font` class is more general purpose, not all properties are guaranteed to work with titles.

 Setup
 -----

-General setup used to run the examples in this page.
+General setup for this example.

 .. tabs::

     .. code-tab:: python
-        :emphasize-lines: 34,35,36
+        :emphasize-lines: 34,35

         import uno
-        from ooodev.format.chart2.direct.title.alignment import Direction, Orientation, DirectionModeKind
+        from ooodev.format.chart2.direct.title.font import Font as TitleFont
         from ooodev.format.chart2.direct.general.borders import LineProperties as ChartLineProperties
         from ooodev.format.chart2.direct.general.area import Gradient as ChartGradient
-        from ooodev.format.chart2.direct.general.area import Gradient as GradientStyle, ColorRange from ooodev.office.calc import Calc
+        from ooodev.format.chart2.direct.general.area import GradientStyle, ColorRange
+        from ooodev.office.calc import Calc
         from ooodev.office.chart2 import Chart2
         from ooodev.utils.color import StandardColor